Brand Guidelines

 - Warm and saturated colour treatment

-Corresponds to messaging around who we are, what we do and how we deliver.
+Corresponds to messaging around what we do and how we deliver.

 - Contextual environmental shots of Concentrate employees at work